LukasKristensen/WatchNext/README.md

 # WatchNext - Movie Review & Recommendation Platform

+A hobby project focusing on the technologies:
+- ASP.NET Core
+- React
+- RESTful APIs
+- Azure PaaS
+- CI/CD

 This project aims to create a **Movie Review & Recommendation Platform** where users can browse movies, write and rate reviews, and receive personalized movie recommendations.
-The backend will be built with **ASP.NET Core**, exposing **RESTful APIs** to interact with the database and provide recommendation services, while the frontend will be developed using **React** to offer a responsive, engaging user experience. **CI/CD pipelines** will be integrated to ensure smooth development and deployment cycles.
+The backend will be built with **ASP.NET Core**, exposing **RESTful APIs** to interact with the database and provide recommendation services, while the frontend will be developed using **React** to offer a responsive, engaging user experience.
+The platform leverages **Azure PaaS** for scalable infrastructure and automated **CI/CD pipelines** to streamline development, deployment, and monitoring.
 Key Features:
 <ul>
  <li /> User Authentication & Authorization